pressbooks/pressbooks-shibboleth-sso/README.md

 ## Saving logs in S3
-Add the following environment variables to your servers' Pressbooks instance configuration:
+If you use AWS and wish to log SAML attempts on your server, you will need define the following environment variables on the server which is hosting your Pressbooks instance:

  ```
-  LOG_LOGIN_ATTEMPTS (setting it to true it will enable the feature to the infrastructure level)
+  LOG_LOGIN_ATTEMPTS (setting this value to true will enable this feature at the infrastructure level)
   AWS_ACCESS_KEY_ID
   AWS_SECRET_ACCESS_KEY
   AWS_S3_OIDC_BUCKET